Medicare Supplements

 Some people wait to enroll in a Medicare Supplement plan since they have group health insurance through an employer.
 When they retire later or lose that coverage, they have the “right” to buy certain Medigap plans within the 63 days after losing the group coverage — known as a person’s Medigap “guaranteed issue rights.”

 Guaranteed issue rules can differ by state.
-Check with an agent at Midwest Trusted Benefit — we can tell you about the laws that apply in Missouri, Kansas, Iowa, and Nebraska.
+Check with an agent at Midwest Trusted Benefit.

 Medicare Supplements for Disabled People Under 65